NeutrinoCodes/Neutrino/Installation/Linux/installation_linux.md

 *CL_PATH* is the path of the root directory of the OpenCL library: it contains the include and lib subdirectories;

-*IMGUI_PATH* is the path of the root directory of the Imgui library: it contains all the .cpp and .h files in the root directory of the Imgui repository (see instructions on its repository);
+*IMGUI_PATH* is the path of the root directory of the Imgui library: it contains all the .cpp and .h files in the root directory of the Imgui repository and all imgui_impl_opengl3.* files present in the backends directory (see instructions on its repository);

 *NEUTRINO_PATH* is the path of Neutrino's project folder and should be followed by /libnu, where the library will be installed.